Tips For Exercising In Older Age

 If you’re exerting yourself, you’ll start breathing quicker and with more effort.
 You can get up to a few phrases out at this rate before you must calm down.

-Some research has shown that the health advantages of intensive exercise for 75 minutes are on par with those of moderate exercise for 150 minutes.
+Some research has shown that the health advantages of intensive exercise for 75 minutes are on par with moderate exercise for 150 minutes.

 With an increase in time and effort, most activities that are normally moderate in intensity become intense.